dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
+## November 27, 2020
+* Validate from address matching to allowed sender when creating an email

 ## November 25, 2020
 * Add support for create, edit and view accounts